Diffusion Processes on Implicit Manifolds: Abstract

 \section{Abstract}

-High-dimensional data are often modeled as lying near a low-dimensional manifold.
-We study how to construct diffusion processes on this data manifold in the implicit setting.
-That is, using only point cloud samples and without access to charts, projections, or other geometric primitives.
-Our main contribution is a data-driven SDE that captures intrinsic diffusion on the underlying manifold while being defined in ambient space.
-The construction relies on estimating the diffusion's infinitesimal generator and its carré-du-champ (CDC) from a proximity graph built from the data.
-The generator and CDC together encode the local stochastic and geometric structure of the intended diffusion.
-We show that, as the number of samples grows, the induced process converges in law on the space of probability paths to its smooth manifold counterpart.
-We call this construction Implicit Manifold-valued Diffusions (IMDs), and furthermore present a numerical simulation procedure using Euler–Maruyama integration.
-This gives a rigorous basis for practical implementations of diffusion dynamics on data manifolds, and opens new directions for manifold-aware sampling, exploration, and generative modeling.
+High-dimensional data are often assumed to lie on lower-dimensional manifolds.
+We study how to construct diffusion processes on this data manifold using only point cloud samples and without access to charts, projections, or other geometric primitives.
+Here, we introduce Implicit Manifold-valued Diffusions (IMDs), a data-driven mathematical formalism for defining stochastic differential equations in the original high-dimensional space that describe drifting Brownian particles evolving intrinsically on the underlying manifold.
+Our construction hinges on approximating the corresponding infinitesimal generator of the diffusion process using a proximity graph over the data and using the carré-du-champ of the generator, which encodes the local tangent spaces of the manifold and lifts the intrinsic process into ambient coordinates.
+We show that as the number of samples grows, our discrete diffusion process converges in law on the space of probability paths to its smooth manifold counterpart.
+We further present an Euler-Maruyama scheme for the numerical integration of IMDs.
+We validate our framework using numerical experiments on synthetic manifolds and the MNIST data manifold, showing that IMDs remain confined over the manifold and enable its guided exploration.
+Our work provides the mathematical foundation and practical implementations of diffusion processes on data manifolds, opening new avenues for manifold-aware sampling, exploration, and generative modeling.

 \definecolor{darkblue}{RGB}{0,0,139}